paulinejdavis/Algorithms/README.md

 ```
 Binary Search Implementations:
 https://teamtreehouse.com/library/introduction-to-algorithms/binary-search-implementations
-Best use case for binary search is when the data is sorted.
+Best use case for binary search is when the data is sorted and constant time.
 Returns the positon of item in the list where
-the target value is
+the target value is.
+Logarithmic time and constant space.

 ```

+# Data Structures

+A data storage format.
+It is the collection of values and the format they are stored in, the relationship between the values in the collection as well as the operations applied on the data stored in the structure.

+## Arrays
+* A contingous data structure  - no gaps.
+Stores a value including a reference to where the next value is.
+* Follows a pointer to the next value.
+* Arrays can be homongenous (containing the same type of value) or heterogenous(where any type of value can be mixed).